blues/app-accelerators/08-power-quality-monitor/drwattson-build.md

 When using solder to join sections of cable, Heat shrink tubing is used to cover the exposed wires in the join so that it is completely insulated.

-You may not need the heat shrink tubing if you are using a different method for joining the spliced cables (such as spade connectors, or a terminal block) that provides sufficient insulation, in which case you can skip this step.
+You may not need the heat shrink tubing if you are using a different method for joining the spliced cables (such as spade connectors, or a terminal block) that provides sufficient insulation, in which case you can skip adding heat shrink tubing to the individual conductors.

-3 pieces of heat shrink tubing are used to insulate the individual conductors and one larger piece is used to secure the entire cable.
+Otherwise, 3 pieces of heat shrink tubing are used to insulate the individual conductors and one larger piece is used to secure the entire cable.

 The tubing needs to be slipped over the wires before they are joined.
 This may sound obvious, but it's an easy step to skip!